 1. The Previous Accomplishments grid shows brief notes on the snow removal project, the Age Well document, housing needs, Older Adults Safety and Wellbeing, communication plans, etc. You can view the Previous Accomplishments grid pdf here.

-2. The document listing 2021 goals includes planned work on the motion of endorsement from City Council, adding an “AF Lens” to city planning, expanding survey distribution, new AF Regina structure, and long-term goals of creating a resource pool of older adults, assisting older adults to locate services, and potential financial options.
+2. The document listing 2021 goals includes planned work on the motion of endorsement from City Council, adding an “Age-Friendly Lens” to city planning, expanding survey distribution, new Age-Friendly Regina structure, and long-term goals of creating a resource pool of older adults, assisting older adults to locate services, and potential financial options.
 You can view the 2021 Goals document pdf here.

 Current Work